mukkino/itch-batch-downloader/README.md

 - TODO: detect expired cookies and warn the user.
 - TODO: make HTML parsing more resilient to itch.io layout changes.
 - TODO: prevent failures caused by excessively long file paths.
-- bug: find out why at the end of execution sometimes the following is displayed: `"Press ENTER to exit.^[[?1;0c"` (On Microsoft Windows).
+- BUG: find out why at the end of execution sometimes the following is displayed: `"Press ENTER to exit.^[[?1;0c"` (On Microsoft Windows).
+- BUG: Chrome/Selenium are currently still initialized by the script even if PNG/PDF creation is disabled, so a working Chrome/WebDriver setup may still be required in the current version.

 ## Corner cases to keep in mind for testing